jimmy12-d/student-attendance-app_v2/CONTACT-TASKS-SETUP.md

    - Includes number of consecutive days
    - Shows last absent date

-2. **Warning Students**: Students flagged with `warning: true` who are absent today
+2. **Warning Students**: Students flagged with `warning: true` who have absences in the last 7 days
    - Task Type: `warning`
    - Includes student note if available
-   - Created only for current day absences
+   - Checks recent 7-day period for any absences

 ### Task Workflow

-1. **Generate**: Click "Generate New Tasks" button to scan students and create tasks
+1. **Generate**: Click "Generate New Tasks" button to preview potential tasks
+2. **Preview**: Review all tasks in the preview modal
+   - See consecutive absence tasks (2+ days)
+   - See warning student tasks (absences in last 7 days)
+   - Select/deselect individual tasks using checkboxes
+   - Use "Select All" / "Deselect All" for bulk operations
+3. **Confirm**: Click "Create Tasks" to add only the selected tasks
-2. **Assign**: Assign tasks to staff members (Jimmy, Jon, Jasper, Jason)
+4. **Assign**: Assign tasks to staff members (Jimmy, Jon, Jasper, Jason)
-3. **Track**: Update status as you contact parents:
+5. **Track**: Update status as you contact parents:
-   - `waiting` → Initial state, not yet contacted
+   - `unresolved` → Initial state, not yet contacted
    - `contacted` → Parent has been contacted
-   - `done` → Issue resolved or task completed
+   - `resolved` → Issue resolved or task completed
-4. **Edit**: Update reason, notes, or reassign as needed
+6. **Edit**: Update reason, notes, or reassign as needed
-5. **Delete**: Remove tasks that are no longer relevant
+7. **Delete**: Remove tasks that are no longer relevant

 ### Filtering & Sorting